OttaviaB/corona-plot/README.md

 # Corona Plot

-This code is inteded to be run every day (e.g. automatically with cron) and creates a plot of the total COVID-19 cases in Italy versus time.
+This code is inteded to be run every day (e.g. with cron) and creates a plot of the total COVID-19 cases in Italy versus time.
 The data is downloaded from [the official git repository](https://github.com/pcm-dpc/COVID-19) and fitted by two